National Lotteries in Italy

 • Winnings are paid via bank transfer or through an ADM-affiliated lottery office for retail purchases.

 • Claim windows range from 60 to 180 days after official announcement of the winning draw.
-The exact deadline varies by game and is stated in each game’s rulebook.

 • Unclaimed prizes are transferred to ADM-administered public funds.
-Once the deadline passes, no claim can be made — regardless of prize size.
+Once the deadline passes, no claim can be made regardless of prize size.

-• Online broker platforms typically handle smaller prize notifications automatically; larger wins may require direct contact with the broker.
+• Online broker platforms typically handle smaller prize notifications automatically.
+Larger wins may require direct contact with the broker.

 Tips for Playing Italian Lotteries Smartly

-No system beats the odds — but some habits improve the experience:
+No system beats the odds, but some habits improve the experience:

 Use syndicates for SuperEnalotto